williamsoftwarecode/rho-todo/README.md

 ## Configuration

-Two files need to be configured before use:
+The following files need to be configured before use:
-1. server.js - This app assumes MongoDB will be used as the default database.
+1. server.js (Database) - This app assumes MongoDB will be used as the default database.
 Configure the connection URI to the selected database.
+2. server.js (Routing) - Configure routes by specifying dist directory where Angular app will be built.
-2. issue.service.ts - Configure the URI to point to the website.
+3. issue.service.ts - Configure the URI to point to the website.
-3. package.json - Rename "name" accordingly.
+4. package.json - Rename "name" accordingly.